urain/U.S.S.R./README.md

 # U.S.S.R.
 *Use at your own risk*

-USSR (Unix's Simple Syscall Rifler) is a simplistic *nix* based syscall fuzzer.
+USSR (Unix's Simple Syscall Rooter) is a simplistic *nix* based syscall fuzzer.